 Once you complete the coursework, you will sit for the exam that will give you your certification and licensure.
 This exam is known as an NCLEX-RN.

 Obtaining the Needed Experience

-To work in the neonatal field, you also need to obtain at least two years’ clinical experience.
+To work in the neonatal field, you also need to obtain at least two years of clinical experience.
 You need to obtain this experience before you take the certification exam for a neonatal specialist.
-To ensure that you can work as an NICU nurse, you should try to gain experience in the following units in a medical center or hospital:
+To ensure that you can work as a NICU nurse, you should try to gain experience in the following units in a medical center or hospital:

 - Maternal-child nursing

 While you do not necessarily need to obtain a certificate to work in the NICU, getting one will help you advance or gain the ability to apply for higher-level nursing jobs.

 You can choose from one of the various routes when you direct your interests in the neonatal nursing field.
 For example, you may consider obtaining a certificate in critical care neonatal nursing from the American Association of Critical Care Nursing or AACN.

 This certificate is a specialty endorsement, referred to as a CCRN.
 By obtaining this certificate, you can use it to provide direct care to infants who are critically or acutely sick.

 You can also obtain an RNC certification for Neonatal intensive care nursing.
 This certificate is referred to as an RNC-NIC.
 This certification is obtained through the National Certification Corporation, or NCC for sort.
 If you have worked two years in a neonatal care unit, you can apply to sit for the exam.

 You may also want to think about obtaining other certificates that will help you in your role as a NICU nurse.
 These endorsements include BLS (basic life support), ACLS (advanced cardiovascular life support), and NRP (neonatal resuscitation program) designations.
 You can learn more about life support requirements through organizations like the American Red Cross.